DanielRitter96/DanielRitter96.github.io/src/entity-extraction.md

     <img src="https://github.com/user-attachments/assets/a99480ef-5003-4a4c-bd89-913916a75461">
   </a>
   <div class="zoom-caption">
-    "In the painting, an old man in a white robe sits upright on a bed, one hand extended over a cup, the other gesturing in the air.He is surrounded by other men of varying ages, most showing emotional distress, unlike the stoic old man.The young man handing him the cup looks the other way, with his face in his free hand.Another young man clutches the thigh of the old man.An elderly man sits at the end of the bed, slumped over and looking in his lap.To the left, other men are seen through an arch set in the background wall."
+    "[...]
+He is surrounded by other men of varying ages, most showing emotional distress, unlike the stoic old man.The young man handing him the cup looks the other way, with his face in his free hand. [...]"
   </div>
 </div>